Filing a Mesothelioma Claim in Washington, D.C.

 A mesothelioma settlement occurs when the plaintiff and defendant come to an agreement about what the plaintiff should be awarded.
 Settlements take place out of court.

-According to recent data, the average mesothelioma settlement is $1 Million to $1.4 Million.
+According to recent industry reports, the average mesothelioma settlement is between $1 million to $1.4 million.
+The average mesothelioma verdict is between $5 and $11.4 million.

-Hiring a Washington DC mesothelioma lawyer to file your lawsuit is the best way to pursue compensation for your injuries.
+Hiring a Washington, D.C. mesothelioma attorney to file your lawsuit is the best way to pursue compensation for you or a loved one.

 A statute of limitations determines how long an injured person has to file a legal claim.
 If the statute of limitations passes, a lawsuit can never be filed.

-These laws vary by state and other factors, so they can be hard to understand without a lawyer’s help.
+These laws vary by location and other factors, so they can be hard to understand without a lawyer’s help.

 If the statute of limitations has passed, you may still be able to receive compensation from asbestos trust funds.